-S.T.R.E.E.T. is an acronym for our afterschool program that supports mental health for at-risk teens:
+S.T.R.E.E.T. is an acronym for our afterschool and summer program that supports young men living in potentially high-risk communities in Kalamazoo.

 - Survival: We provide immediate support to help them survive.